Advanced installation

 Install the StormForge Agent - advanced scenarios

-If you installed an earlier 2.0.x version of the stormforge-agent Helm chart
+If you installed a 2.0.x version of the stormforge-agent Helm chart

 kubectl delete deploy stormforge-agent -n stormforge-system